namwkim/storycurve/README.md

   },
   {
-    type:''band',
+    type: 'band',
     filter: 'Morning'
    }
 ])
 ```
 This filters a child named 'Jules' and a band named 'Morning'.
+You need to set an appropriate function for [_isHighlighted_](#isHighlighted) as well.

 <a name="isHighlighted" href="#isHighlighted">#</a> _vis_.**isHighlighted**([_checker_])